Fixed vs Variable Rate Mortgage

 Which is better in the current UAE market?

 It depends on your view of interest rate direction.
-With EIBOR expected to decrease in 2025, variable rates may offer savings.
+With EIBOR expected to decrease further in 2026, variable rates may offer savings.
 However, fixed rates provide payment certainty.
 Mortigo models both scenarios for your specific situation.

 Can I switch from variable to fixed?